byronpendason/byronpendason.github.io/_posts/2022-09-24-the-essentials-of-fyrnsidu.md

 ## What's next?

 What's on this page is just the tip of the iceberg when it comes to the modern religion known as Fyrnsidu.
-However, it's more than enough to get one grounded in the basics and stay practicing.
+However, it's more than enough to get one grounded in the basics and start practicing.

 After you've made it through the material on this page, I highly encourage you to check out the blogs, websites, and YouTube channels to be found on [The Fyrnsidu Community](https://fyrnsidu.faith/the-fyrnsidu-community/) page of Fyrnsidu.faith.